-Kedron Wavell Medical Centre will offer Mirena insertion from June 2019 as part of our comprehensive women’s health services.
-This will be undertaken by Dr Sarah McDonnell,who has previous experience of Mirena insertion.
+Kedron Wavell Medical Centre will offer IUD insertion from June 2019 as part of our comprehensive women’s health services.
+This will be undertaken by Dr Sarah McDonnell,who has previous experience of IUD insertion.
 Dr McDonnell has an interest in sexual and reproductive health and has completed extra training in this area with True (Family Planning Queensland).

 - Highly effective contraception for women who don’t want to have to remember to take a pill every day.
 It is 99.8% effective at preventing pregnancy.